thesabinelim/comp1531-slackr/README.md

 10. Ability to modify a user's admin privileges: (MEMBER, ADMIN, OWNER)
 11. Ability to begin a "standup", which is a 15 minute period where users can send messages that at the end of the period will automatically be collated and summarised to all users

 To get further information about the requirements, Rayden Pty Ltd has provided a pre-recorded video briefing (with verbal and visual descriptions) of what UNSW would like to see in the Slackr product.
 This can be found [HERE](https://youtu.be/0_jaxpOSoj4).
+Hint: **This video should be the main source of information from which you derive your user stories**

 ## Setup